fireship-io/fireship.io/hugo/content/lessons/code-this-not-that-python-edition/index.md

 # Tuple unpacking
 some_tuple = (1, 2, 3)

-# OK version 🤔 - Unpack elements by index ❌
+# OK version 🤔: Unpack elements by index ❌
 x = some_tuple[0]
 y = some_tuple[1]
 z = some_tuple[2]

-# Pythonic way 🐍 - Unpack elements directly ✅
+# Pythonic version 🐍 - Unpack elements directly ✅
 x, y, z = some_tuple
 {{< /highlight >}}